'Rian feels he was pulled down' - McGeeney

 "I didn't see it but Rian feels he was pulled down by the jersey on top.

-]"I will see it first, but if what he says is true we will definitely support him," McGeeney told BBC Sport NI.
+"I will see it first, but if what he says is true we will definitely support him," McGeeney told BBC Sport NI.

 O'Neill was dismissed by referee Martin McNally, on the advice of a linesman, after 29 minutes of their 0-13 to 0-11 defeat in Healy Park in round two of the All-Ireland series.